Xyrohh/website-docs/en/rules.md

 <h3><i  class="warning icon"></i> Hacking rules</h3>

+#### Even though Kawata is a cheating server, we are enforcing a few rules, to make sure playing on Kawata is a fun and rewarding experience for everyone!
 #### _Failure to comply to the rules in this section will result in an **account wipe and a strike**._

-##### Strictly forbidden:
+##### Auto bots, replay bots:
-Autobots, Replay bots, Replay-edit bots are strictly forbidden.
+Auto bots, replay bots, and replay editor bots are prohibited.

 ##### Timewarp:
-Keep your speed around or above 0.666.
+Timewarp is allowed around or above 0.666.

 ##### Flashlight:
-FL plays above 7.0+ stars are forbidden, unless the play has already been done before on official osu!.
+FL plays above 7.0+ stars are prohibited, unless the play has already been done before on official osu!.

-#### Score multipliers:
+#### Score modifiers:
-Score multipliers are prohibited.
+Score multipliers, as well as any mods that modify your results (accuracy, miss counts...) are prohibited.

 <h3><i  class="shield icon"></i> Moderation policy</h3>